Cyrix126/gupaxx/NOTES_ALGORITHM.md

 **Hero mode**: entirely given to the XvB node regardless of sHR.

 ## **How**
->PPLNS window size (PWS): API P2pool pplnsWindowSize [^1]
+PPLNS window size (PWS): API P2pool pplnsWindowSize [^1]
 p2pool difficulty(PD): API P2pool sidechainDifficulty [^1]
 mHR: minimum required HR to stay in WP = PD / (PWS*10) [^2]

-Because it is probabilities, a buffer will be put in place for the required HR for P2Pool and mHR for round type to allow some margin of errors.
+Because it is probabilities, a buffer will be put in place for the required HR for p2pool and mHR for round type to allow some margin of errors.
 The mHR needs to be refreshed periodically because it can change with the difficulty changing.
 (PWS should not change).

-Calculation is made in % of time that will go to P2Pool and to XvB, depending if mining on mini or main side chain.
+Calculation is made in % of time that will go to p2pool and to XvB, depending if mining on mini or main side chain.
 Every ten minutes, the algorithm will decide how next 10 minutes will be distributed depending on default or hero mode.

 ## **Manage with outside HashRate**